Eminentzeal/Abercrombie.com-clone/README.md

 # Abercrombie.com-clone

 ## About The Project
-This project is about creating a website using bootstrap framework
+This project is about creating a website using bootstrap framework. the website is built to be responsive to different screen sizes, and certain features are hidden for some mobile views

 ## Image
 ![landing page.](landing.png "This is the welcome interface")